fuzzylogicxx/fuzzylogic/posts/join-the-future.md

 </figure>
 {% endif %}

 I loved this!
 It tells the stories behind many of the lesser-reported UK scenes and record labels.
 And it really helped to join a lot of musical dots for me, covering music I first heard on cassettes as a teenager thirty years ago.
+(That includes fairly obscure labels such as [Chill](https://www.discogs.com/label/3894-Chill) – that brilliant quote about “setting the record straight” was from their A+R man Tim Raidl).

 I also loved Matt’s passion for telling the stories of these people and communities.